×

 When we think about sound, we don’t just think about the physical, sonic tones presented.
 Upon hearing a sound, you can be transported back to a memory, a smell, a place or even a particular person that may materialise in your mind.

-The relationship between sound and emotion has become a vast subject of academic research and exploration.
-There’s something about a sound that can evoke a wave of nostalgia in all of us.
+The relationship between sound and emotion has become a vast subject of academic research and exploration – there’s something about a sound that can evoke a wave of nostalgia in all of us.

-Additionally, the advancement of affordable production tools and video maker apps has provided a noticeable increase in the creation of video and animated content that is missing arguably one of the most critical and potent connections to their audience: a human voice
+The advancement of affordable production tools and video maker apps has provided a noticeable increase in the creation of video and animated content that is missing arguably one of the most critical and potent connections to their audience: a human voice

 The vital importance of sound

-There is no denying it in this age of social media—subtitling services and accessibility services are also a growing necessity.
+There is no denying it in this age of social media—subtitling services and accessibility services are a growing necessity.

-We are the ‘scrolling generation’, wanting quick, fast media served to us as we juggle our busy lives, and who can blame us?
 We have a million and one things to do and places to be.
 We don’t always have the time to stop and listen.
 Sometimes we need to consume our information on the move, and a glance at a phone and text on the screen will suffice.

 Subtitles provide us with the information directly.
 They are easy.
 Do you want the info?
 Bam!
 You got it.
 Everything out there in front of you ready to digest.
 But what about the feeling, the sentiment and the story behind the words?